alfredpcleung/edunexus2-backend/docs/backend-overview.md

 | PUT    | /services/:id  | Update service      | Yes  | :id, fields | service  |
 | DELETE | /services/:id  | Delete service      | Yes  | :id         | {msg}    |
 | DELETE | /services/     | Delete all services | Yes  |             | {msg}    |

-- Only the owner or an admin can update/delete a service.
-- owner is set automatically to the authenticated user on creation.
-- review is an optional field for course reviews.

 ---